For Michael Godard, it’s all in the details.

 As chaotic as his images may seem, engineering and exact compositions are critical to Godard’s art and can be seen in his attention to detail and clean, polished style.
 Even his signature hints at the left and right brain working together: He prints his name like a draftsman, but adds flair by signing with an olive for the ‘o.’

-By blending his attention to detail with his creative side, Godard tweaks his paintings with both reality-based details and artistic license, creating compositions that beg to be examined.
-The obvious example in Godard’s work is the anthropomorphic olives and strawberries that are both lighthearted and emotive, but it is actually more subtle than that.
+By blending his attention to detail with his creative side, Godard tweaks his paintings with reality-based details and artistic license, creating compositions that beg to be examined.
+The obvious examples are the anthropomorphic olives and strawberries that are both lighthearted and emotive, but his technique is actually more subtle than that.

 “If I’m painting a martini glass and the light is coming from the upper left-hand side, I will purposefully light the right-hand side because there is a place I need someone’s eye to go,” he says.